 - Patients whose original fillings are decades old often want the option to update their smiles with white composite material, which is more attractive than the dark mercury fillings material.

 - Also, patients with a sensitivity to mercury fillings opt to have them removed and replaced with the white composite material.

-If you have “shot-phobia” no fear: Dr Pete starts by numbing the gum area with a topical get before administering any shots.
+If you have “shot-phobia” no fear: We start by numbing the gum area with a topical get before administering any shots.
 In fact, many a dental-phobe has marveled in delight at how uneventful their dental procedure was compared to how they imagined it would be!